engalaabadra/sales-tasks/README.md

 ---------------------------------------------------------------------------------

 ### 10. SQL Data Extraction Task
     Scenario: You have a table called Orders with the following columns: OrderID, CustomerID, OrderDate, TotalAmount.
     Task:
     Write an SQL query to extract all orders made by a specific CustomerID between 2023-01-01 and 2023-12-31.
     Write another query to calculate the total revenue generated by all customers during the same period.
     Goal: This task will help us evaluate your ability to write SQL queries to extract and aggregate data, which is a common requirement in data analysis and reporting.

     Task 1: Extract Orders for a Specific CustomerID within a Date Range To retrieve all orders for a specific CustomerID between 2023-01-01 and 2023-12-31, you can use the following SQL query.
 This example uses a query in Laravel's query builder.
+#### Code
 ```
 use Illuminate\Support\Facades\DB;